 6. Methods: LDL level was dichotomized to compare high LDL levels (>=160 mg/dl) to normal LDL levels (<160 mg/dl).
 The null hypothesis is that the odds of death will be the same in both the high and low LDL groups.

 Inference: The odds of death among the patients with LDL levels higher than 160 mg/dl was 0.73 times the odds of death among patients with LDL levels less than 160 mg/dl, 95% CI (0.39, 1.30).
-We fail to reject the null hypothesis; there is not enough evidence to conclude that odds of death are different among patients with high serum LDL levels.
+We fail to reject the null hypothesis; there is not enough evidence to conclude that odds of death are different among patients with high serum LDL levels compared to patients with low serum levels.

 7. Methods: I performed a survival analysis on the data using observation time and death as the outcome variable.
 A cox proportional hazard ratio was calculated to test the null hypothesis that survival time will be the same for patients with serum LDL levels >= 160 mg/dl (high) and serum LDL levels <160 mg/dl (normal).